Lady Gaga’s Team Denies Claims She Stole ‘Shallow’ From Unknown Songwriter

 When I was young, I never felt beautiful.
 And as I struggled to find a sense of both inner and outer beauty, I discovered the power of makeup.
 I remember watching my mother put her makeup on every morning, basking in the glow of her power to put on her bravest face as the hard working woman she was.
 I then began to experiment with makeup as a way to make my dreams of being as strong as my mother become true.
 It was then that I invented Lady Gaga.
 I found the superhero within me by looking in the mirror and seeing who I wanted to be.
 Sometimes beauty doesn't come naturally from within.
 But I'm so grateful that makeup inspired a bravery in me I didn't know I had.
 I've come to accept that I discovered my beauty by having the ability to invent myself and transform.
 They said I was just weird, but really, I was just Born This Way.
 Love, Lady Gaga

-Gaga noted in an interview with Variety that she felt that “Shallow” was the most authentic of the hundreds of songs she has written in her career.
+Gaga noted in an interview with Variety that she felt “Shallow” was the most authentic of the hundreds of songs she has written in her career.
 “It’s been kind of shocking and amazing to watch people latch onto that song so much because it’s, I feel for me as an artist, one of the most authentic things I’ve written,” she said.

-The song has become synonymous with the movie, which details the love story of fledgling singer and songwriter Ally and fading rock star Jackson Maine.
+The song has become synonymous with the movie, which details the love story of fledgling singer/songwriter Ally and fading rock star Jackson Maine.
 After he discovers Ally singing in a drag bar, Jackson falls for the feisty young woman with the powerful voice and asks her to join him on tour, dragging her out on stage to sing the now-iconic tune in front of a crowd of thousands.
-In the film, Ally becomes an overnight sensation after years of hard work as a songwriter and performer and together, she and Jackson stay the course of their love affair despite his alcohol addiction and his jealousy over her blossoming career.
+In the film, Ally becomes an overnight sensation after years of hard work as a songwriter and performer, and together, she and Jackson stay the course of their love affair despite his alcohol addiction and his jealousy over her blossoming career.

-A Star is Born would total a worldwide gross of over $434.9 million, against a production budget of $36 million reported The Numbers, a website that tracks theatrical release data.
+A Star Is Born totaled a worldwide gross of over $434.9 million against a production budget of $36 million, reported The Numbers, a website that tracks theatrical release data.